tanner-johnson2718/MEME_ETH_LAB/README.md

 * [ ] How are Inturrupts generated
 * [ ] Track a Packet from Send to  Recv in Userspaces
 * [ ] IEEE Ethernet Frame spec
+* [ ] Command line args for seeing what driver is associated with what dev
+* [ ] Does sysfs tell us anything about the NIC?

 # Part 3 RPI Network Hardware Exploration